 - You must tell the patient how to:

-- insert and remove their lenses
+- apply and remove their contact lenses

-- schedule the wearing of lenses
+- schedule the wearing and replacement intervals of their contact lenses

 - You should tell the patient to seek professional advice: